rmcanany/SolidEdgeHousekeeper/README.md

 To delete a property, set the Find Search to `X`.
 As above, this only works for `Custom` properties.

 If you are changing `System.Material` specifically, you can also update the properties associated with the material itself.
 Select the option `For material, update density, face styles, etc.`.
+Note this option is not currently compatible with `Run task without Solid Edge`.

 **Expressions**